 CPR disabled

 The results of Class F are provided in Table 1, Table 2 and Table 3 for random access, all intra and low delay B testing conditions.
-Class TGM results are provided in Table 4 and Table 5.
+Class TGM results are provided in Table 4, Table 5 and Table 6.